 Accommodation costs in Australia can vary greatly, depending on whether you decide to stay in private or university accommodation.
-It will also depend which part of the country you choose to study in.
+It will also depend on which part of the country you choose to study in.
 Accommodation in bigger cities will cost more than in smaller towns.

 It is worth exploring the accommodation options available and the variations in costs before you leave to study abroad.

-You should consider whether you would like to rent an entire apartment or house by yourself rent a room with other housemates.
+You should consider whether you would like to rent an entire apartment or house by yourself or rent a room with other housemates.
 There are some great platforms in Australia to help you find accommodation and friendly, like-minded housemates, including Flatmates and Casita.

 When choosing where to live, make sure you consider the cost of getting to your institution.
-Sometimes you can actually save money by spending more on rent and living closer to your campus than living further away and paying higher transportation costs.
+Sometimes you can actually save money by spending more on rent and living closer to your campus than living further away and paying higher transport costs.